aosabook/500lines/dagoba/chapter.md

 The third case accepts an array of labels: ```g.v('Odin').out(['daughter', 'son']).run()``` traverses both son and daughter edges.

-And the fourth case uses another helper function:
+And the fourth case uses the objectFilter function we saw before:

 ```javascript
 Dagoba.objectFilter = function(thing, filter) {         // thing has to match all of filter's properties